Vermillion Institute: Rehabilitation

 In 2011 the property was purchased by preservation consultant Steven McQuillin and an extensive rehabilitation was begun, with assistance from the Ohio Preservation Tax Credit.
 The two-foot-thick brick walls of the building were repointed and strengthened by filling the chimney cavities with reinforced concrete and pouring a concrete wall inside the rubble sandstone base.
 Masonry walls were braced and repointed and the wood structure removed.
 Deteriorated hewn wood trusses were replaced with new wood trusses.
-New structure re-creates floors at their original levels.
+The new structure re-creates floors at their original levels.

-The long-missing tower was reconstructed and contains a two-level office space featuring cherry woodwork and stained glass windows, plus winding staircase leading to the main two-story cherry staircase.
+The long-missing tower was reconstructed and contains a two-level office space featuring cherry woodwork and stained glass windows, plus a winding staircase leading to the main two-story cherry staircase.
 The ground floor is a meeting space.
-The second floor has a great room space, combining kitchen and living areas. the northeast corner has a dining room with table built from old timbers taken from the building and whose walls will have scenic murals.
+The second floor has a great room space, combining kitchen and living areas.
+The northeast corner has a dining room with a table built from old timbers taken from the building and whose walls will have scenic murals.
 The third floor has a library on the east side with books on preservation and historic atlases and two rooms connected by a large bathroom on the west side.
 The fourth floor has an open space overlooking the library and a rear bedroom.